Do I Still Love 1980's The Empire Strikes Back?

 Really, the vulnerability both Fisher and Ford are able to portray in this scene, in direct opposition to the guarded antagonism of their hallway scene at the start of the film, is incredible

 And then the film takes its wildest, coolest, luckiest, most confident, and most badass hero, and freezes him in a block of metal.
 As a kid, I found this scene terrifying, and as John Williams' "The Imperial March" rises triumphantly at its apex, it's clearly meant to be.
-The block of carbonite is then thrown callously to the ground, Lando confirms that Han is still alive within it, despite the twisted pain in Han's face, Boba Fett take it away to collect the bounty on Han' head, and that's it for Han in the Empire Strikes Back.
+The block of carbonite is then thrown callously to the ground, Lando confirms that Han is still alive within it, despite the twisted pain in Han's face, Boba Fett takes it away to collect the bounty on Han's head, and that's it for Han in The Empire Strikes Back.
 He's just gone.

 Star Wars The Empire Strikes Back Frozen in Carbonite